almondheil/eng240-final/README.md

 - `LICENSE` is the MIT license over this software and this tutorial

-- `requirements.txt` contains the dependencies for building the docs with python
+- `requirements.txt` contains the dependencies for building the tutorial with python

 # running the code